 In this paper, the powder auto-indexing problem is formulated and solved.
 This is regarded as a new application of the reduction theory of positive-definite quadratic forms to crystallography.
 In consideration of its application to crystallography, we mainly discuss cases when the lattice has a rank of $N = 2, 3$.
 Similar to a theta series, information about the lengths of lattice vectors is extracted from an average theta series (Section \ref{Powder indexing problem}).
 The most notable difference is that it is very difficult to acquire the multiplicities of the lengths (\IE number of lattice vectors satisfying $\abs{l}^2 = q$ for fixed $q \in \RealField_{> 0}$) from an average theta series, and only a part of the lengths can be obtained owing to the crystallographic phenomenon of systematic absences.

 Systematic absences have not been defined sufficiently explicitly as a mathematical notion.
 We provide a definition in Section \ref{Crystallographic group and extinction rules}.
-As in the International Tables \cite{Hahn83}, systematic absences are classified by the triplet $(G, H, U)$: \begin{itemize} \item isomorphism class of crystallographic group $G \subset O(N) \ltimes \RealField^N$, \item subgroup $H \subset G$, which contains the lattice $L$ of $G$, \IE an abelian subgroup $L \simeq \IntegerRing^N$ consisting of all the translations in $G$, \item a connected component $U$ of $(\RealField^N / L)^H$. \end{itemize}
+As in the International Tables \cite{Hahn83}, systematic absences are classified by the pair $(G, H)$: \begin{itemize} \item isomorphism class of the crystallographic group $G \subset O(N) \ltimes \RealField^N$, \item conjugate class of the finite subgroup $H \subset G$. \end{itemize}

-Consequently, for fixed $N$, systematic absences are categorized by finitely many triplets (Proposition \ref{prop:basic property of extinction rules1}).
-When a periodic function $\wp$ belongs to the type $(G, H, U)$, the lengths of any $l^* \in \Gamma_{ext}(G, H, U)$ is not extracted from the average theta series of $\wp$ easily, where $\Gamma_{ext}(G, H, U)$ is a subset of the reciprocal lattice $L^*$ of $L$ determined from $(G, H, U)$.
+For fixed $N$, systematic absences are categorized by finitely many pairs (Proposition \ref{prop:basic property of extinction rules1}).
+When a periodic function $\wp$ belongs to the type $(G, H)$, the lengths of $l^* \in \Gamma_{ext}(G, H)$ is not directly extracted from the average theta series of $\wp$, where $\Gamma_{ext}(G, H)$ is a subset of the reciprocal lattice $L^*$ of $L$ determined from $(G, H)$.